1. Classification Overview

 | Oil immersion | Yes | Yes | Contacts immersed in oil |

-Intrinsically safe (IS) equipment is designed so that electrical energy is limited to levels that cannot cause ignition of the hazardous atmosphere.
-This is achieved through energy-limiting barriers and careful circuit design.
+IS equipment limits electrical energy to levels that cannot ignite the hazardous atmosphere, via energy-limiting barriers and careful circuit design.

 IS System Requirements

-- Associated apparatus - Barriers, isolators in safe area
+- Associated apparatus — barriers, isolators in the safe area

 Equipment Marking